-Contacts to our FY21 3
+Contacts to our whistleblower hotline

+FY21 3

-whistleblower FY20 12
+FY20 12

-hotline FY19 3
+FY19 3

 Tax transparency

 We're committed to meeting our tax obligations in a transparent way, publishing our tax report for the fifth year, in support of the Australian Government's voluntary Tax Transparency Code.
 This year, we paid an effective tax rate of 30.2% - money that contributes to the wider Australian community and to universal healthcare.
 We also made significant payroll and employer tax payments in Australia.